asmeurer/blog/posts/verifying-the-riemann-hypothesis-with-sympy-and-mpmath.md

 ### Counting Zeros Part 2

-So using the argument principle, we can count the number of roots in a region.
+So using the argument principle, we can count the number of zeros in a region.
 Now how can we verify that they all lie on the critical line?
 The answer lies in the $Z(s)$ function defined above.
 By the points outlined in the previous section, we can see that $Z(s)$ is zero exactly where $\zeta(s)$ is zero on